justyden/Algorithms-Tim-Sort/README.md

 ## Project Goals

 ### Understand Tim Sort
 This algorithm is strong in the fact that it handles real world data rather well.
 Understanding this allows the programmer to see the reasoning of picking such an algorithm, all while being enticed to explore the parts that make the algorithm unique.
 It is a hybrid sorting algorithm, as was already mentioned, and it also as stable algorithm.
 Using both insertion sort and merge sort, the goal of the algorithm is to try and limit the number swaps and comparisons that are needed.
 It takes an array and breaks it down into sub arrays, which can also be called runs.
+In order to for these sub arrays to run as efficiently as possible, there size should be around 32 to 64 for the optimal results.
 The sub arrays are then pieced back together with the upgraded merge sort algorithm.
+There are various different methods that can be used to piece the arrays back together, and these methods can get quite complex.
+To keep it simple the arrys are simply merged back together using the classic approach for this algorithm.
+Advanced methods include checking the last index in one array is less then the intial index in the other array.
+This would indicate that each array can be merged together without the need of inserting each index one at a time.

 #### Time Complexities
 - Best Case Time Complexity is Ω(n)